doitintl/Cloud-Tasks-In-Process-Emulator/README.md

 an emulator for the Cloud Tasks API,  as it does for Datastore or PubSub.
 This project answers that need.

 # Article
-See the article at the [DoiT](https://blog.doit-intl.com/looking-for-an-emulator-for-cloud-tasks-45f0ae2c67b5?source=friends_link&sk=05f7c4f7c0c63c2043cd53690ced3df4) for full details.
+See the article at the [DoiT blog](https://blog.doit-intl.com/looking-for-an-emulator-for-cloud-tasks-45f0ae2c67b5?source=friends_link&sk=05f7c4f7c0c63c2043cd53690ced3df4) for full details.

 # Usage